unfoldedcircle/api-model-rs/.github/ISSUE_TEMPLATE/general-enhancement.md

 ---
 name: General enhancement
-about: API changes and refactoring to improve the project
+about: Model enhancement and refactoring to improve the project.
+For API changes, please see [Core API repository](https://github.com/unfoldedcircle/core-api).
 title: ''
 labels: enhancement
 assignees: ''